Consumer Medicine Information

 How much to take

-Your doctor will tell you how many amlodipine tablets to take each day.
-This will depend on your condition and whether you
+Your doctor will tell you how many tablets to take each day, depending on your condition

 How to take it